QafooLabs/QafooLabsNoFrameworkBundle/README.md

 If you don't define conversions the listener is not registered.
 If an exception is converted the original exception will specifically logged before conversion.
 That means when an exception occurs it will be logged twice.

+## JMS Serializer as Templating Engine

+When returning an array or view model from your controller, JMS Serializer can pick it up, when ``$request->getRequestFormat()`` returns `json` or `xml`.

+This works in combination with view models and you can return them from your controller and let JMS Serializer convert them correctly.